-Welcome to MCExtensions
+Welcome to MCExtensions!

-✅ Reload instantly with /extensions reload
+✅ Reload everything instantly with /extensions reload

 Getting Started

-Download MCExtensions-{{version}}.jar and place it in your server’s plugins folder.
+Download the latest .jar from the Download page and place it into your server's plugins/ folder.

-2. Start your server
+3. Start your server

-3. Enable the editor
+4. (Optional) Enable the built-in editor

 Open plugins/MCExtensions/config.yml and set: